formtify-tuan/reftf-NLWeb/docs/nlweb-cli.md

 nlweb init
 ```

-This will guide you through selecting an LLM provider (e.g., Azure OpenAI, OpenAI, Anthropic, etc.) and a retrieval endpoint (e.g., Azure Vector Search, Qdrant, Snowflake Cortex, etc.).
-The CLI will then prompt you for any required API keys or endpoints.
+This will guide you through configuring Azure OpenAI and selecting a Qdrant endpoint.
+The CLI will prompt you for any required API keys or URLs.

 ### Connection Test